Check Out Our Rebate Amounts for residential and Commercial Properties!

 Conversion must remain installed for a minimum of two years.

 Each water account must be individually metered to allow for evaluation of water savings.
-You must check with your water utility on other program measures required.
 Lawn conversion rebates are available only while funds last, so apply soon!

-- Plants that are not listed as “low” or “very low” water use in the California Department of Water Resources’ database, “Water Use Classification of Landscaped Species” (http://ucanr.edu/ sites/WUCOLS) or in the plant library at www.trivalleywaterwise.com
+- Plants that are not listed as “low” or “very low” water use in the WUCOLS database or in the plant library at www.trivalleywaterwise.com

 - Artificial turf or projects that don’t include plants

-- Projects where there is less than 200 sq ft of lawn
+- Back yard projects where there is less than 200 square feet of lawn converted

 - Non-permeable hardscapes, such as concrete, bricks or flagstone, that have been mortared into place